gorlovka/bash-backup-important-files/README.md

 Hot syncing happens over rsync using  SSH.
 Cold syncing over rsync using local filesystem.

-Hot backup - to be run from crontab on regular basis you prefer.
+**Cold backup** - you insert sometimes the disk for syncing and then detach it from network altogether and keep it in the secret place.
+The file for this case is **backup_cold.sh**

-Cold backup - you insert sometimes the disk for syncing and then detach it from network altogether and keep it in the secret place.
+**Hot backup** - to be run from crontab on regular basis you prefer.
+The files responsible for this are **backup_hot_over_proxy.sh and backup_hot.sh**.
+As you might have guessed the one with _over_prefix ending is used to send back up data to machine which is behind NAT.
+For machine which has public available IP **backup_hot.sh** is to be used.

-Usage:
+**Usage:**
 1. Do cp .env.example .env
 2. Set you paths
 3. Adapt list_files.txt for your needs.
 All routes are related to HOME directory.